Turbo Takeaways

 Creating a budget is a great place to start when it comes to paying off debt.
 A detailed budget will allow you to see where you’re spending your money.
 This will highlight the source of the debt you’ve accumulated and if it’s possible to reduce or even eliminate spending, especially in your discretionary purchases.

-Your budget will also give you an idea of how much you pay toward your debt each month.
-This is a good starting point for a repayment plan that works.
 If you cannot make any short-term reductions in your spending, then look to increase your income to free up some additional cash flow to put toward your debts each month.
-Start by looking for senior employment programs or asking for employment referrals so you can supplement your normal retirement income and help pay off your debts.
+Look for senior employment programs or ask for employment referrals, so you can supplement your normal retirement income and help pay off your debts.

-Brad Reichert, debt expert and founder and managing director of Reichert Asset Management LLC offers advice for seniors who need to pay off debt.
-“If seniors can’t make adequate payments on their debt because they are on a fixed income, oftentimes, the most obvious solution is to increase your income or find an additional source of income to help provide some extra cash to put toward reducing debt,” Reichert explains.
-“With today’s new ‘gig economy,’ virtually anyone can find a way to earn extra income on the side, oftentimes from the comfort of their own home” he adds.
+Brad Reichert, debt expert and founder and managing director of Reichert Asset Management LLC, offers advice for seniors who need to pay off debt.
+“If seniors can’t make adequate payments on their debt because they are on a fixed income, oftentimes, the most obvious solution is to increase their income.
+Finding an additional source of income can help provide some extra cash to put toward reducing debt,” Reichert explains.

 3. Consider Debt Relief Help for Seniors